Flowette: Flow Matching with Graphette Priors for Graph Generation: Structural Bias with Graphette Priors

-Inspired by the star function in graphexes \citep{veitch2019sampling} and sparsified graphons we propose a generalized model that includes a graph edit function, which can edit graphs sampled from $W_n$ or $W$. \begin{definition} (\textbf{The graphette}) We define $\mathcal{W} = (W, \rho_n, f)$ where $W:[0, 1]^2 \to [0, 1]$ denotes a graphon, $\{\rho_i\}_i$ denotes a real-valued sequence with $0 \leq \rho_i \leq 1$ and $f$ denotes a graph edit function.
+Inspired by the star function in graphexes \citep{veitch2019sampling} and sparsified graphons we propose a generalized model that includes a graph edit function, which can edit graphs sampled from $W_n$ or $W$.
+In this section $G = (V,E)$ refers to non-attributed graphs. \begin{definition} (\textbf{The graphette}) We define $\mathcal{W} = (W, \rho_n, f)$ where $W:[0, 1]^2 \to [0, 1]$ denotes a graphon, $\{\rho_i\}_i$ denotes a real-valued sequence with $0 \leq \rho_i \leq 1$ and $f$ denotes a graph edit function.
 A graph is generated using graphette $\mathcal{W}$ by first sampling $G'$ from $W_n := \rho_nW $ and then enacting the function $f$, i.e., $G' \sim \mathsf{G}(n, W, \rho_n)$ followed by $G \sim f(G')$. \end{definition} For the computationally inclined reader, we provide a generative model description of graphettes and graphons in Appendix~\ref{appendix:generativeStories}.
-Graphette $\mathcal{W}$ does not require $\rho_n \to 0$ as in the sparsified graphon (Def.~\ref{def:sparsifiedGraphon}).
-This gives us the flexibility to sample dense and sparse graphs.
+Our model has the flexibility to sample dense and sparse graphs.
+For sparse graphs, the graphette $\mathcal{W}$ is sparsified by $\rho_n \to 0$ (Def.~\ref{def:sparsifiedGraphon}).
 As is common in other GNN papers \citep{vignacdigress} when a sample from the sparsified graphon (Def.~\ref{def:sparsifiedGraphon}) returns graphs with multiple components, we choose the largest connected component as the graph before applying the edits described below.